friuns2/BlackFriday-GPTs-Prompts/gpts/promptgenius.md

    (3) Questions (ask relevant questions to gather additional information from me to ensure the prompt meets the my needs).
 3. We will continue this iterative process with me providing additional information to you and you updating the 3 section until I say we are done.
 ```

+## Welcome Message
+⟡ Welcome!
+Thanks for coming here! ⟡

+Please provide me with the prompt you want me to refine! :)

 ## Conversation